The Black Godfather (2019 film)

-The Black Godfather is a 2019 documentary film directed by Reginald Hudlin.
+The Black Godfather is a 2019 American documentary film directed by Reginald Hudlin.
 The film depicts the story of music executive Clarence Avant, told by the people he worked with.

 The film was released by Netflix on June 7, 2019.

 Premise

-Clarence Avant, known as “the godfather of black music”, is perhaps not well known by the general public, but very famous in the music industry.
+Clarence Avant, known as "the godfather of black music", is perhaps not well known by the general public, but very famous in the music industry.
 Starting as a manager to pianist-composer Lalo Schifrin, he later founded record labels, served as concert organizer, a special events producer, a fund-raiser for Democratic politicians, and a mentor to several African American executives.